Ebola Syndrome (Limited Edition Blu-ray) Unboxing

 Plot Synopsis via 88 Films, November 2022.

-Category III is an interesting rating for the Hong Kong film board as not that many films receive it because it’s main goal is making note of any extreme violence or sex.
-Ebola Syndrome is one of the rating’s biggest highlights because it’s got so much going on that you really can’t rate it any lower.
+Category III is an interesting rating for the Hong Kong film board, because whilst not that many films aim to receive the rating, the main goal is making note of any extreme violence or sex present that may be too much for a wider audience.
+Ebola Syndrome was one of the rating’s biggest highlights because it’s got so much going on that you really can’t rate it any lower.
 What makes the film age well in my opinion is Anthony Wong’s performance which he’s done really effectively.

 His character is incredibly rude and fucked up in many ways, but at the same time you see him spiralling into insanity and unknowingly spreading an infectious disease.
 Not to mention there’s a fair few scenes where he basically violates a few women, which at the same time has a weird tone to it considering the dry-humping nature of it.
 That said, it’s still sexual violence regardless so it’s not going to be everyone’s cup of tea.

-88 Films brought Ebola Syndrome to the UK for the first time as part of their 88 Asia Collection and Category III collection (the fourth film in this line-up and the first to not receive any deluxe collector’s treatment either).
-UK fans were also concerned about whether it’ll be released with some cuts from the BBFC because of its violence and graphic nature (mainly on the sexual violence), but instead it was passed uncut and without any censoring which is surprising considering there’s even a few animals that get killed throughout – though most look like practical effects which is clever.
+UK distributor 88 Films licensed Ebola Syndrome for the UK for the first time as part of their 88 Asia Collection and also their Category III collection (which is the fourth film in this line-up but also the first to not receive any deluxe collector’s edition treatment either).
+Fans in the UK were also concerned about whether it’ll be released with some cuts from the BBFC because of its violence and graphic nature (mainly on the sexual violence), but instead it was passed uncut and without any censoring which was surprising considering there’s even a few animals that get killed throughout – though most look like practical effects which was clever.

 About 88 Films: